espoon-voltti/evaka/compose/README.md

 pm2 status # Shows status
-pm2 stop all # Stops all processes pm2 stop apigw # Stops one process (apigw) pm2 restart application-srv # Restarts one process (application-srv) pm2 logs apigw # Shows logs from one process (apigw) pm2 delete all # Deletes all configured processes.
+pm2 stop all # Stops all processes pm2 stop apigw # Stops one process (apigw) pm2 restart service # Restarts one process (service) pm2 logs apigw # Shows logs from one process (apigw) pm2 delete all # Deletes all configured processes.
 Use this if ecosystem.config.js has changed pm2 flush # Clears old logs